huaweicloud/terraform-provider-huaweicloud/docs/resources/rms_resource_aggregation_authorization.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) Specifies the region in which to create the resource.
-  If omitted, the provider-level region will be used.
-Changing this parameter will create a new resource.

 * `account_id` - (Required, String, ForceNew) Specifies the ID of the resource aggregation account to be authorized.
   Changing this parameter will create a new resource.